CsillaFarkas/ParetoPick-R/README.md

 # Missing/Nice to have
 * Analysis tab: drop down for plotting structure
-* AHP tab: structured presentation of decisions, explanations
+* AHP tab: structured presentation of decisions, explanations, pareto plot with marked selection as well as map!
 * Plot last tab: status message so user knows the plot is being rendered!!
 * fully variable control of min and max, currently the lowering of min when max is lowered does not work
 * Front page needs some more explanation